xandkar/hope/README.md

 - Names of public records _must_ be fully qualified, such as: `#hope_module_record{}`
 - Names of all modules _must_ be fully qualified, such as: `hope_module` (this should go without saying, but just to be sure...)
+- Keep the number of (anonymous) arguments "reasonably" low:
+    + up to 3 is normal
+    + 4 is suspicious but may be reasonable
+    + 5 is _very_ suspicious and probably unnecessary
+    + more than 5 is unacceptable, so consider reducing by:
+        1. revising abstractions, or, if not practical
+        2. creating a public record specifically for the purpose of passing many arguents, which simulates labeled arguments.
+For an example see https://github.com/ibnfirnas/oauth1_core where I used that technique extensively (especially in oauth1_server.erl)

 Abstractions